luciusmagn/lambdas-and-logos/book.typ

 ]
 Many more will be briefly mentioned in passing.

-You are not expected to know all of these languages.
-Hell, you are not expect to know most of these languages.
+You are not expected to know most of these languages.
 Not knowing them should not stop you from picking up this book.
-It would be almost impossible to find people who "speak" Smalltalk, Lisp, Forth and Haskell at the same time anyway.
+It would be almost impossible to find people who "speak" Smalltalk, Lisp, Forth, and Haskell at the same time anyway.

-These languages to illustrate programming principles and open your eyes to new possibilites and philosophies that have shaped the history of programming and how we conceptualize what good programming is.
+These languages illustrate programming principles and introduce new possibilities and philosophies that have shaped programming history and our understanding of good programming.
-We really want to broaden your horizons, and show you what's possible.
-That is, to see beyond the code and have basic understanding of the underlying ideas, so you can apply them elsewhere, too.
+This shows how learning new concepts in one context (perhaps among Haskellers) can broaden your horizons, enabling you to recognize and apply them elsewhere.

-There is a parable with the notion of *monads*, you have probably heard about it, especially in the context of Haskell programming.
+You may have heard the parable about *monads*, especially in the context of Haskell programming.
 A Haskeller comes up to you and says:

 "A monad is just a monoid in the category of endofunctors, what's the problem?"

-And you look at him as if he were an alien from a different dimension.
-Well, that's because they are terms that are very theoretical, and you probably don't need to know them for most everyday activities.
+And you stare at them as if they are an alien from another dimension.
+Well, that's because these are theoretical terms you likely don't need for most daily programming tasks.

 In reality, the concept of a monad isn't that difficult.
 It is just a wrapper over values that provides two actions: